straubt1/sentinel-agent-functions/README.md

 ## Web Server

-The web server leverages `go-chi` to give a lightweight and idiomatic way to build HTTP services in Go and is completely contained within the `./app` directory.
+The webserver leverages `go-chi` to give a lightweight and idiomatic way to build HTTP services in Go and is completely contained within the `./app` directory.

 ### main.go